 Here are some of the most common purchase contingencies home buyers include within their contracts:

-- Home Inspection -- This is one of the most common types of real estate contract contingencies, and with good reason.
+- Home Inspection Contingencies -- This is one of the most common types of real estate contract contingencies, and with good reason.
 It's sort of a no-brainer.
 We talked about the home inspection contingency earlier.
-It gives home buyers a legal "out" if they are unhappy with the results of the inspection.
+It gives home buyers a legal "out" if they are unhappy with the results of the property inspection.
 Minor deficiencies, such as a leaky faucet, can be repaired by the homeowner prior to closing.
 Other items might be more severe and harder to fix, like a major foundation crack.
 This contingency allows you to back out of the deal if you're not comfortable with something uncovered during the inspection process.
 We recommend that you include this one, at a minimum.

-- Financing -- This is another common type of purchase contract contingency.
+- Mortgage Financing Contingencies -- This is another common type of purchase contract contingency.
 Most home buyers use mortgage loans to cover the cost of their purchase, or at least a big chunk of it.
-The problem is that mortgages can "fall through" somewhere between the purchase agreement and closing.
+The problem is that mortgages can "fall through" somewhere between the purchase agreement and the final closing.
 The buyer gets pre-approved for a loan and makes an offer on a house.
 The seller accepts the offer.
 A week later, the mortgage lender's underwriter finds a problem with the application file, and the loan is denied.
 It happens.
 In such cases, the buyer would want a way out of the purchase contract.
 That's what a financing contingency does.

 - Clear Title -- The title is a legal document that shows who has owned a home in the past, and who currently owns it.
 It is the official history of ownership.
-During a typical home-buying scenario, a title company will check the title to make sure it is "clear" of liens, disputes or other issues.
+During a typical home-buying scenario, a title company will check the title to make sure it is "clear" of liens, disputes, or other issues.
 Some title issues can be resolved between the purchase agreement and the final closing.
 Others can be more problematic.
 Title contingencies give buyers a way out of the contract, in the event of unresolvable issues.

 Note: These are not the only contingencies that can be included within a real estate purchase agreement.
 But they are some of the most common inclusions.